Exodus Chapter 4

 said to Mosesמשה

-, Put out your hand, and take it by the tail.
-And he put out his hand, and caught it, and it became a rod in his hand
+, Put out your hand, and grab it by the tail.
+And he put out his hand, and caught it, and it became a staff in his palm

-4:5 That they may believe that YAHWEH יְהֹוָה
+4:5 That they shall believe that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here